Genivia/ugrep/README.md

-    ugrep 1.1.7                      July 02, 2019                        UGREP(1)
+    ugrep 1.1.8                      July 11, 2019                        UGREP(1)

 For future updates
 ------------------

-- Speed improvements when reading files, e.g. by using `mmap` and/or the `reflex::Input` state instead of copying files line-by-line into a buffer as is currently done.
+- Further speed improvements when reading files, e.g. by using `mmap` and/or the `reflex::Input` state instead of copying files line-by-line into a buffer as is currently done.
 - Skip hidden files and directories, e.g. dot files and Windows hidden files.
   However, skipping dot files and directories can already be done with `--exclude='.*'` and `--exclude-dir='.*'`, respectively.
 Windows hidden